Yannael/kafka-sparkstreaming-cassandra/README.md

 ```

 Note:

 * The "-v `pwd`:/home/guest/host" shares the local folder (i.e. folder containing Dockerfile, ipynb files, etc...) on your computer - the 'host') with the container in the '/home/guest/host' folder.
 * Port are shared as follows:
-..* 4040 will redirect to Spark UI
+    * 4040 bridges to Spark UI
-..* 8888 will redirect to the Jupyter Notebook
+    * 8888 bridges to the Jupyter Notebook
+    * 23 bridges to SSH

 ## Start services